Litigation likely as Caf cancels TV broadcast deal

 "In addition, we have significant concerns that this major decision relating to Caf's most valuable commercial contract may have been taken without the necessary scrutiny and approvals required under Caf's internal regulations."

-In contrast to Caf statutes which require major financial decisions to be discussed by the body's Executive Committee, BBC Sport Africa understands this did not happen - with Caf having been approached for comment.
+In contrast to Caf statutes which require major financial decisions to be discussed by the body's executive committee, BBC Sport Africa understands this did not happen - with Caf having been approached for comment.

 BeIN hinted it may cite this unlawful process as one reason to legally contest the termination, as well as fundamentally arguing against the very nature of the decision itself.